lewismj/eta/README.md

 eta> add
 .....
 (λ (x y) (+ x y))
-eta> ; This should that a function defined by 'defun' is just a named Lambda. eta> add 2 3
+eta> ; This shows that a function is just a named Lambda. eta> add 2 3
 .....
 5